andreasrkj/unnamedvisualizer/README.md

 - Set up and create necessary files for running RADMC-3D, as well as running the dust temperature calculation
 - Simple chemistry: Freeze out molecules and change their abundance at specific temperatures
 - Single wavelength (pseudo-dust continuum) images
-- Molecular line images (moment maps, channel maps, peak intensity/velocity maps)
+- Molecular line images (moment maps, peak intensity/velocity maps)
 - Create and plot SEDs along with the bolometric temperature
 - Create and plot bolometric temperature maps of the system by generating an SED for each pixel along the line of sight
 - Temperature (RADMC-3D), column density and velocities using [RaDvisPython](https://github.com/CGHolm/RaDvisPython)